 Leave a Legacy

 Don’t leave the future to chance.
+Wildlife needs Will power.
 Leave a legacy for wildlife & protect our inheritance.

 We are very fortunate in Nottinghamshire to have such a wonderful array of wildlife and habitats on our doorstep.
-Leaving a legacy to Nottinghamshire Wildlife Trust helps us protect the threatened species and fragile places we all love.
+Leaving a gift in your Will to Nottinghamshire Wildlife Trust helps us protect the threatened species and fragile places we all love.

 Most people’s main asset is their home.
 Inheritance Tax (IHT) is index linked but whereas 15 years ago your property may have represented 60% of the IHT threshold, it may now exceed it.
 Every penny over the IHT limit is taxed at 40% - except legacies to Charities, which are tax exempt.